Sino-Portuguese Treaty of Peking: Terms

 Portugal followed up on this agreement by sending an envoy to Beijing, where a treaty of amity and commerce based on the protocol was drawn up.
-On 1 December 1887, the Treaty of Peking was signed by Chinese representatives Yikuang (Prince Qing) and Sun Iu-uen, and Tomas de Sousa Rosa for Portugal on 1 December 1887.
+On 1 December 1887, the Treaty of Peking was signed by Chinese representatives Yikuang (Prince Qing) and Sun Iu-uen, and Tomás de Sousa Rosa for Portugal on 1 December 1887.
 It contained 54 articles and was ratified on 28 April 1888.
 Articles II and III stated:

 II.
 China confirms, in its entirety, the second Article of the Protocol of Lisbon, relating to the perpetual occupation and government of Macao by Portugal.

 III.
 Portugal confirms, in its entirety, the third Article of the Protocol of Lisbon, relating to the engagement never to alienate Macao without previous agreement with China.

 According to the Portuguese interpretation, sovereignty over Macau was surrendered to Portugal.
 In the Chinese interpretation, however, only administrative rights were transferred.